 Inspired by an MIT facility, the Solomon Wong Tech Cube provides the canvas for 21st century learning that gives TAS students the necessary skills and experience they need to make a real difference in the world.
 The 4,380 square meters of usable space provides unique opportunities for all of our students.
 For example, upper school students learn in an electrical engineering lab and design in a fabrication hub on the upper school floors.
 Highly advanced equipment, currently not found in any other high school lab in the world, is available to our students.
 The middle school floor houses a VEX arena and robotic design lab, as well as vast open areas for art and innovation.
 Floor two, dedicated to lower school students, is designed to include "tinker and maker” spaces as well as an amphitheater.
 These are just a few of the exciting spaces that are part of the Solomon Wong Tech Cube.

-Staying true to our mission for students "to be prepared to adapt and succeed anywhere in a rapidly changing world," the Solomon Wong Tech Cube construction completed in January 2019.
+Staying true to our mission of developing students of character who are committed to making the world a better place. the Solomon Wong Tech Cube construction completed in January 2019.
 It truly is an exciting time to be at TAS as we open doors and minds with this state-of-the-art facility.